csanborn/responsive_jsonp_app_with_handlebars/README.md

 # responsive_jsonp_app_with_handlebars

-This is a project that uses jsonp to fetch a news feed and display it on a page.
-It's written in plain javascript and Handlebars.
-The responsive layout uses css columns and media queries.
-The user can expand or collapse each article and fetch more articles from the feed.
+Task: create a responsive layout of a Wordpress feed utilizing jsonp.
+The app uses plain javascript and Handlebars as well as css columns and media queries.
+There's a click listener on the document that handles the various button events.
+The story excerpt is spread across one column and the full story uses a maximum of four columns.
+The text change for the expand/collapse button is handled through the :after pseudo class.
+This is optimized for Chrome.